Adam Kierat

 Infrastructure Tech Lead @ Beesafe

-- + Architected the entire cloud platform from zero — AKS clusters, GitOps pipelines, observability stack, secrets management serving 30+ microservices
+- + Architected the entire cloud platform from zero — AKS clusters, GitOps pipelines (ArgoCD + GitHub Actions), observability stack (Prometheus, Mimir, Grafana, Loki), and secrets management (Vault)

-- + Led technical decision-making across infrastructure, security, and deployment strategy for all development teams
+- + Own all technical decisions across infrastructure, security, and deployment strategy, establishing engineering standards adopted by all development teams

 - + Reduced Azure cloud spend by ~30% through spot instance strategies, reserved capacity, and resource right-sizing

-- + Increased deployment frequency from weekly manual releases to 15+ automated deploys per day via ArgoCD and Terraform
+- + Increased deployment frequency from weekly manual releases to 15+ automated deploys/day via ArgoCD and Terraform

 Junior DevOps Engineer @ ING Hubs Poland